ktgw0316/LightZone/linux/BUILD-Linux.md

 First of all, you need to install rpm-build using package manager of your distro.

-Then extract the containts of the .src.rpm, and copy its source archive to SOURCES
+Then extract the contents of the .src.rpm, and copy its source archive to SOURCES
 directory:

     rpm2cpio lightzone-*.src.rpm | cpio -idmv --no-absolute-filenames
-    cp lightzone-*.tar.bz2 ~/rpmbuild/SOURCES/
+    cp lightzone-*.tar.xz ~/rpmbuild/SOURCES/

 Then build an .rpm package using .spec file: